-- 4.1 In 2006, Great Yarmouth Borough Council submitted a proposal to the Independent Casino Advisory Panel to license one regional, one large and two small casinos.
+4.1 In 2006, Great Yarmouth Borough Council submitted a proposal to the Independent Casino Advisory Panel to license one regional, one large and two small casinos.
 On 19 May 2008 the Categories of Casino Regulations 2008 and the Gambling (Geographical Distribution of Large and Small Casino Premises Licences) Order 2008 were made.
 The latter Order specifies which Licensing Authorities may issue Large and Small Casino Premises Licences.
-Great Yarmouth Borough Council was one of the eight authorities authorised to issue a large Casino Premises Licence. - 4.2 On 26 February 2008, the Secretary of State issued the Code of Practice on Determinations relating to large and small Casinos.
-The Licensing Authority will comply with this Code which sets out: - a) the procedure to be followed in making any determinations required under Paragraphs 4 and 5 of Schedule 9 to the Gambling Act 2005; and - b) matters to which the Licensing Authority should have regard in making those determinations. - 4.3 The Licensing Authority is aware that where it is permitted to grant a Premise Licence for a large casino, there are likely to be a number of operators who will want to operate the casino.
-The Licensing Authority will stage a 'competition' under Schedule 9 of the Gambling Act 2005 and will run such a competition in line with The Gambling (Inviting Competing Applications for Large and Small Casino Premises Licences) Regulations 2008 and the Code of Practice.
-In 2011, Great Yarmouth Borough Council published an invitation calling for applications for the large casino premises licence or provisional statement in accordance with the Gambling (Inviting Competing Applications for Large and Small Casino Premises Licences) Regulations 2008. - 4.4 In accordance with the above regulations the Licensing Authority will publish an invitation calling for applications for the large Casino Premises Licence.
-Great Yarmouth Borough Council considered 2 applications for a provisional statement which were received as a result of the invitation.
-Both applications were approved at stage 1. - 4.5 Where the Licensing Authority receives more than one application for a Large Casine Premises Licence, there will be a two stage application process in accordance with the above legislation and Code of Practice.
-In 2012, Great Yarmouth Borough Council granted a provisional statement to the successful applicant.
+Great Yarmouth Borough Council was one of the eight authorities authorised to issue a large Casino Premises Licence.

+- 4.2 On 26 February 2008, the Secretary of State issued the Code of Practice on Determinations relating to large and small Casinos.
+The Licensing Authority will comply with this Code which sets out: - a) the procedure to be followed in making any determinations required under Paragraphs 4 and 5 of Schedule 9 to the Gambling Act 2005; and - b) matters to which the Licensing Authority should have regard in making those determinations. - 4.3 In 2011, Great Yarmouth Borough Council published an invitation calling for applications for the large casino premises licence or provisional statement in accordance with the Gambling (Inviting Competing Applications for Large and Small Casino Premises Licences) Regulations 2008. - 4.4 Great Yarmouth Borough Council considered 2 applications for a provisional statement which were received as a result of the invitation.
+Both applications were approved at stage 1.4.5 In 2012, Great Yarmouth Borough Council granted a provisional statement to the successful applicant.
 This statement expired on 9 April 2017. - 4.6 Great Yarmouth Borough Council has no current plans to rerun the process of inviting applications to enable the issue of a premise licence or provisional statement for a large casino but may do so in the future. - 4.7 Great Yarmouth Borough Council will follow the general principles when an invitation is published.